sam7jay/Transforming-and-Analyzing-Data-with-SQL/starting_with_questions.md

 Answer:
-highest countries: United State, Israel, Australia highest cities: Atlanta, Sunnyvale, Tel Aviv-Yafo
+highest countries: United State, Israel, Australia highest cities: San Fransisco, Sunnyvale, Tel Aviv-Yafo

 **Question 2: What is the average number of products ordered from visitors in each city and country?**